kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Feature Examples

-Account age in days.
+Account age in days
-Average monthly spend.
+Average monthly spend
 Sentiment score from text

 > Real-world examples help illustrate how these concepts apply in practice.
 Pay attention to both successes and failures - both teach valuable lessons about what works and what doesn't.